-And this summer we're delighted to bring you Pyrrole Red - the latest colour added to Michael Harding's range of professional oil paints - sold exclusively here at Cass Art.
+And this summer we're delighted to bring you Pyrrole Red - the latest colour added to Michael Harding's range of professional oil paints - launched exclusively here at Cass Art.
 Read on to find out more about this unique colour and for an exclusive interview with the man himself.
 Michael Harding is journey in creating world class oil colour and his ambition to develop the perfect consistency and aesthetic.

 Michael Harding shares his motivation for creating this new shade: "I get immersed in vivid colours.
 I wanted to add an affordable red to my product line that compliments my currents reds and provides another level of depth in the family of MH reds.
-While my first passion is pigments from the period of our grand Old Masters time, today’s modern made pigments offers us yet another level of discovery and enjoyment.
+While my first passion is pigments from the period of our grand Old Masters time, today’s modern made pigments offer us yet another level of discovery and enjoyment.
 I feel Pyrrole Red is such a colour, an affordable, highly lightfast vivid red.
 My Pyrrole Red is like a lot of my oil product line, bold and bright yet with a cool, crisp undertone."

 Technical Specification of Michael Harding Pyrrole Red: